hrgunn/MLH/SQL Intro/README.md

 #### Part 4 - Let's Begin CRUDDING!!!
 (Create and Read)

 * Lets make a new folder outside of your byte academy folder
+	* You can copy and paste the class example into the daily repo later if you want a reference.
+However everything in that example will be in this lesson plan.
 * Now lets `cd` into that folder and make a new database
 * The syntax to create a database in SQLite3 is just `sqlite3 database_name`